 Service quality and comfort

-[two options for paragraph 1 are presented to SC.
-1)

-Option 1 for paragraph 1:

-[The Authorizing authority may recommend to carriers operating international regular lines to comply with the provisions of existing international quality and comfort systems.
-In such cases, they shall inform the Administrative Committee accordingly.]
+The Authorizing authority may recommend to carriers operating international regular lines to comply with the provisions of existing international quality and comfort systems.

-Option 2 for paragraph 1:

-[1.
-Bearing in mind existing international standards on the quality and comfort of vehicles, carriers operating the same service under the scope of this Agreement shall:
+2. Bearing in mind existing international standards on the quality and comfort of vehicles, carriers operating the same service under the scope of this Agreement shall:

 take appropriate measures to ensure that the buses and coaches used for this service offer comparable levels of service quality and comfort for passengers;

-follow the rules and regulations regarding the quality of service and comfort of vehicles, to be developed and approved by the Administrative Committee.]
+follow the rules and regulations regarding the quality of service and comfort of vehicles, to be developed and approved by the Administrative Committee.

 The rights of passengers travelling on international regular lines, operating under the scope of this Agreement, shall be guaranteed, in line with the relevant legislation and agreements in force.